nsweeting/qpush/README.md

 Example::Job.new(example: 'Job').call
 ```

 At a minimum, we must provide the job with a 'klass'.
-There are many more options that we can provide to the job though - all of which can be viewed here (to come).
+There are many more options that we can provide to the job though - [all of which can be viewed here](https://github.com/nsweeting/qpush/wiki/Options-for-Jobs).

 #### Building Jobs